wp-plugins/thumbgen/readme.txt

 There's no screenshots, since this function create thumbnails...how could I get a screenshot of that?

 == Changelog ==

+= 2.6.1 =
+* FIXED: Problem with the multisite installation (thanks to Samuel Arendt)

 = 2.6 =
 * FIXED: Problem with the routes when the blog is inside a folder instead of the root (thanks to @atorresg)